Shadowfax221/553.806_Capstone_HandGesture/README.md

 | ~~two up~~  | ✌             | `:victory_hand:`          | U+270C      | weak emoji        |
 | ~~two up inv.~~ |         |      |      | no such emoji         |

+### reduce dataset size

+The original dataset has 5000 to 30000+ pictures for each class.
+Reduce each to 10 for testing on resizing and gray-scaling.
+Reduced dataset is in \dataset.